Reclaiming Us: Leadership Coaching Circle

 Who is it for?

-Women and femmes of the Asian diaspora in leadership roles*, who want to embody their authentic voice and lead with confidence and clarity.
+Women and femmes of the Asian diaspora who want to embody their authentic voice and lead with confidence and clarity.
 These are people who are seeking community through sharing of experiences and being vulnerable within a small group context (up to 12 participants).
 People who have questioned their own experience because it is often invisibilized in their organization's racial dynamics, and people who are curious to explore their inner lives.

 What is involved?